NaviServer Programmable Web Server

 • For certain types of requests (e.g., the websocket upgrade request), automatic fall back to ns_connchan possible.

-3. ns_http+ns_connchan (Experimental)
+3. ns_http+ns_connchan (Combined Implementation, default)

-• Supports persistent connections and request streaming
+• Supports persistent connections and streaming

-• Supports background operation (does not block connection thread)
+• Supports background operation (non‐blocking)

 Reverse Proxy Server with backendconnection ns_http+ns_connchan